Fort Worth Teen Driver Car Accident Lawyer

 They are restricted from using wireless communication devices and hands-free devices except in the case of an emergency.
 They are not allowed to have anyone under the age of 21 in the vehicle who is not a family member.
 If their license or learner’s permit is suspended at any time, the initial six-month period increases by the number of days of the suspension, so it makes sure that they hold a valid learner’s license for a full six months.

 There is an exception that might enable a person to begin driving earlier.
 A hardship license may be issued under certain instances where it has been established that there is a necessity to drive, and the applicant is under 16 years of age.
 A hardship license applicant must complete all regular licensing requirements like driver’s ed and testing with the exception of holding a learner’s license for six months.
 They must be at least 15 years old to get a hardship license, and the hardship license expires on the applicant’s next birthday when they would be eligible for an actual driver’s license.
+A knowledgeable Fort Worth attorney could further explain these requirements for teen drivers during a consultation.

 Steps to Prevent an Accident

 Parents can help prevent their teen from becoming involved in a car accident by talking to them about the risks, safety, and liability.
-They should teach them that looking down at a text message and running a light can severe injure someone.
-They should practice driving with them past the required amount of hours, invoke rules, and abide by them.
+They should teach them that looking down at a text message and running a light can severely injure someone.
+They should practice driving with them past the required number of hours, invoke rules, and abide by them.
 They should teach them by setting an example of not using their own cellphone while driving.

 As preparation in the event that they are involved in a car accident, a parent should tell their teenage child to call 911.
 If they have been in an accident or injured, they should have all their emergency contacts, such as their parents’ numbers, in the glove box.
 They should gather information from the other party, including name, address, phone number, and insurance information.
 Additionally, they should gather witnesses’ names and contact information.
 They should also take pictures of the scene and the automobiles involved.